mohammadaliawan/RB130/2nd_pass/Testing/notes_testing.md

 Testing is done to prevent regression.
 We write tests so that when we make changes in our code, we dont have to manually verify everything still works.

-Regression: return to a less advanced state, condition of way of behaving.
+Regression: return to a less advanced state, condition or way of behaving.

-Code regression means that a formerly working program does not behave as it is exepcted to after you make some changes to it.
+Code regression means that a formerly working program does not behave as it is expected to after you make some changes to it.

 Quiz Awnser: primary reason for writing tests is regression testing.
 Regression tests check for bugs that occur in formerly working code after you make changes somewhere in the codebase.
 Using tests to identify these bugs means we dont have to verify that everything works manually after each change.

 ### What is Minitest?

-Minitest is an intuitive test library that comes installed with Ruby.
+Minitest is an intuitive testing library that comes installed with Ruby.

 Minitest is Ruby's default testing library and is part of Ruby's standard library.
 More specifically its a bundled gem.
+It is shipped with default Ruby Installation.

 Bundled Gem: Minitest is shipped with the default Ruby Installation but is maintained outside the Ruby core team and can be uninstalled.